We are committed to having a positive relationship with Indigenous groups and with the communities in which we operate.

-We believe in the importance of not only being good business partners, but also of being active members of the communities in which we operate; our long standing relationship with the CCAB is one of our strongest partnerships.
+We believe in the importance of not only being good business partners, but also of being active members of the communities in which we operate; our long standing relationship with CCAB is one of our strongest partnerships.

-Since 2013, ESS Support Services Worldwide has been awarded Progressive Aboriginal Relations (PAR) Program – Gold PAR Level Achievement*, in recognition of our strategic engagement with Aboriginal businesses and communities.
+ESS Support Services Worldwide has been awarded Progressive Aboriginal Relations (PAR) Program – Gold PAR Level Achievement, in recognition of our strategic engagement with Aboriginal businesses and communities.

-The PAR logo provides a high level of assurance to communities because the designation is supported by an independent, third party verification of company reports.
+The PAR program provides a high level of assurance to communities because the designation is supported by an independent, third party verification of company reports.
 The final company level is determined by a jury comprised of Aboriginal business people.
 Since the program’s introduction in 2001, PAR remains the premier corporate social responsibility program with an emphasis on Aboriginal relations.

 The PAR program verifies corporate initiatives and outcomes in four key performance areas: Leadership Action, Employment, Business Development and Community Relationships.